bkeroack/travel/README.md

 * For usage/details: https://godoc.org/github.com/bkeroack/travel
 * For example usage: https://github.com/bkeroack/travel-examples

-Travel is an HTTP router that provides routing similar to the "traversal" system from the Pyramid web framework in Python.
+Travel is an HTTP router that provides dynamic routing functionality similar to the "traversal" system from the Pyramid web framework in Python.

-For details on the original traversal system please read: http://docs.pylonsproject.org/docs/pyramid/en/latest/narr/traversal.html
+For details on the original traversal system see: http://docs.pylonsproject.org/docs/pyramid/en/latest/narr/traversal.html

-Simply put, traversal allows you to dynamically route HTTP requests by providing a nested map[string]interface{} object called the
-"root tree" (Pyramid calls this the *resource tree*).
+Simply put, traversal allows you to route HTTP requests by providing a nested map[string]interface{} object called the "root tree" (Pyramid calls this the *resource tree*).
 Request URLs are tokenized and recursive lookup is performed on the root tree object.